briandrum/codes.forchagrin.com/_chapters/chapter-1105-scope-and-application.md

 and such determination shall not affect, impair or nullify this Planning and Zoning Code as amended as a whole or any other part thereof.
 (Ord.
 2019-39.
 Passed 8-13-19.)

+## 1105.08   Imposition of conditions

+Whenever the Council, any board, commission, Village Engineer, Chief Administrative Officer, Administrator, or Building Inspector (collectively “Approving Authority”) has been delegated the power to approve plans, issue permits, for improvements, development, construction, reconstruction, or renovation of land, buildings and structures as provided for in the Planning and Zoning Code, such Approving Authority may impose conditions, so long as such conditions are in compliance with any applicable statutes, ordinances and standards, on any such approval with such conditions the Approving Authority believes are necessary to impose in order that the public health, safety, convenience, comfort and general welfare of the residents and the Village may be safeguarded and substantial justice done.
+(Ord.
+2022-19.
+Passed 6-13-22.)